vanhoefm/fragattacks/research/README.md

 this cipher are discussed in the paper.
 To illustrate that Wi-Fi has been vulnerable since its creation, the paper also briefly discusses the applicability of the attacks against WEP.

+<a id="id-paper-clarifications"></a>
 ## 1.1.
 Paper Clarifications

-- [This overview](attacks.pdf) contains a summary of attacks and their preconditions.
+- [This attack overview](attacks.pdf) contains a summary of attacks and their preconditions.
+It also contains extra examples on how an adversary might abuse packet injection vulnerabilities in practice.

 - [These slides](amsduattack.pdf) clarify how the aggregation/A-MSDU attack (CVE-2020-24588) works in practice.
   Performing this attack requires tricking the victim into connecting to a server of the adversary.
 This can be as simple